Shao Xu: Career under Sima Ying, Gou Xi and Wang Jun

 Shao Xu was born in Anyang County in Wei Commandery.
 He was a simple man but was ambitious and keen on reading a wide range of history texts and astronomy.
 He was appointed into office by the Prince of Chengdu, Sima Ying.
-In 303, Sima Ying waged war against his brother, the Prince of Changsha, Sima Ai.
-Shao Xu was put off by this and advised Sima Ying to stop, but he was ignored.
+In 303, Sima Ying waged war against his half-brother, the Prince of Changsha, Sima Ai.
+Shao Xu objected to his decision, stating, "I heard that brothers are like left and right hands.
+Today, it seems that Your Highness is facing enemies from all directions, yet intends to cut off a hand.
+I am confused by this."
+However, his advice was ignored.
 Shao Xu later joined Gou Xi's army, and where he was ordered to defend Qinshui County.

 As conflict in the north intensifies, Shao Xu decided to quit his position and return to his hometown.
-There, he befriended many renegades and amassed himself a huge following under his wing.
-The Youzhou warlord, Wang Jun acknowledged his presence and appointed him General of Pacification and Collection and Prefect of Leling.
+There, he befriended many renegades and amassed a huge following under his wing.
+The Youzhou warlord, Wang Jun acknowledged him and appointed him General of Pacification and Collection and Prefect of Leling.
 Shao Xu based himself in Yanci (厭次, around present-day Dezhou, Shandong), where he personally made his son, Shao Ai (邵乂) as Protector.
 Shao Xu would welcome refugees displaced by the ongoing war into his territory, making him rather popular among his people.

-Wang Jun was defeated by the Han Zhao general Shi Le in 314.
+Wang Jun was defeated by the Han-Zhao general Shi Le in 314.
 After hearing his defeat, Shao Xu surrendered to Shi Le, and the Han general took Shao Ai to make him his own Protector as a result.
-Later that year, Wang Jun's Administrator of Bohai, Liu Yin (劉胤, not to be confused with th Han Zhao prince, Liu Yin), fled to Shao Xu.
+Later that year, Wang Jun's Administrator of Bohai, Liu Yin (劉胤, not to be confused with the Han-Zhao prince, Liu Yin), fled to Shao Xu.
 During his stay with him, Liu Yin asked him to revolt against Shi Le.
-Not long after, the Duan Xianbei chieftain in Youzhou, Duan Pidi, who had aligned himself with Sima Rui in Jiankang, invited Shao Xu to re-pledge his allegiance to Jin.
+Soon, the Duan Xianbei chieftain in Youzhou, Duan Pidi, who had aligned himself with Sima Rui in Jiankang, also invited Shao Xu to re-pledge his allegiance to Jin.

 Shao Xu thus agreed to revolt against Shi Le.
 However, those under him quickly reminded him of Shao Ai's safety.
 Shao Xu wept and said, "How can I remain a traitor just to save my son?"
 Those who tried to stop him were killed by Shao Xu.
 After Shi Le heard of Shao Xu's betrayal, he had Shao Ai killed.
 Shao Xu sent Liu Yin to meet with Sima Rui and declare himself a vassal of Jin.
 Sima Rui agreed and appointed Shao Xu Administrator of Pingyuan.
 Shi Le besieged Shao Xu but reinforcements from Duan Pidi forced him to break the siege.